HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

    - [ ] Mock or fetch real messages, pass them through the analysis endpoint, and log the response.

 2. Integration Tests
-   - [ ] Ensure the “Analyze” feature works alongside other message actions (e.g., sending, editing, pinning).
+   - [ ] Ensure the "Analyze" feature works alongside other message actions (e.g., sending, editing, pinning).

 3. Performance and Rate Limits
    - [ ] Monitor how your analysis calls impact OpenAI usage and Pinecone query limits.